avaneev/a5hash/README.md

 ## Customizing C++ namespace

-If, for some reason, in a C++ environment, it is undesirable to export `a5hash` symbols into the global namespace, the `A5HASH_NS_CUSTOM` macro can be defined externally:
+If in a C++ environment it is undesirable to export `a5hash` symbols into the global namespace, the `A5HASH_NS_CUSTOM` macro can be defined externally:

 ```c++
 #define A5HASH_NS_CUSTOM a5hash